The Restless Mind - The Constantly Thinking Mind

 This shows lack of inner freedom.
 We enjoy real freedom only when we are able to choose our thoughts or still our mind.
 There is freedom, when we are able to decide which thought to think, and which one to reject.
 We live in freedom, when we are able to stop the incessant flow of thoughts.

 Stopping the flow of thoughts might look like an infeasible feat, but concentration exercises and meditation, can eventually lead to this condition.

 The mind is like an untamed animal.
-It has to be taught self-discipline and obedience, concentration and meditation, and this will lead to control of the mind and thoughts, and to becoming the boss of your mind.
+It has to be taught self-discipline and obedience, concentration and meditation, and this will lead to control of the mind and of thoughts, and to becoming the boss of your mind.